cerbero90/laravel-enum/README.md

 Numbers::collect()->dd();
 ```

-Cases collection can be cast in an Eloquent model to store multiple cases in one database column and to re-hydrate such cases back to a collection:
+Cases collection can be cast in an Eloquent model to store multiple cases in a single database column and then re-hydrate those cases back into a collection:

 ```php
 use Cerbero\LaravelEnum\CasesCollection;